korpsvart/TabMaker/readme.md

 ## Overview

-The voicings are not found in a database look-up fashion but in an algorithmic way.
-While this increases the generation time, it offers some advantages:
+Chord voicings are not found in a database look-up fashion but in an algorithmic way.
+While this increases generation time, it offers some advantages:
-- not constrained by stored and common positions;
+- the user is not constrained by stored and common positions;
-- works with alternate tunings;
+- it works with custom tunings;
-- works with more or less strings (theoretically, not implemented at the moment).
+- it works with more or less strings (theoretically, not implemented at the moment).

 ## Usage

 ...insert screenshot of GUI, when ready.

 ### Chord Sequence Input